 The Otöcons could be used to inspect the undercarriage of 100% of the vehicles crossing specific borders.
 With their special sensors, the Otöcons would be able to detect radiation, sniff out chemicals, and listen to certain noise patterns with greater accuracy and speed than any human.
 Each unit means that a border officer could be reallocated to more urgent customs business.
 With its silent motor, the Otöcon could monitor every vehicle, day or night, without causing any disturbance.
 This could speed up the flow of traffic by providing more information ahead of time.

-I would like to thank Adolfo Esquivel for the incredible renderings of the Otöcon.
+The Otöcon concept was imagined in July 2015 by Charles Bombardier and the images were created by Adolfo Esquivel.
 Adolfo earned an Industrial design degree from Colombia and completed a postgraduate study on Events Design at the UQAM of Montreal.
 He currently works as a freelance Industrial Designer in Montreal.
 Adolfo also created the design of the Pinball theme park and the Sea-Bull wakesurf boat concept.